kube-reporting/metering-operator/Documentation/manual-install.md

 # Manual Installation

-If you want to install metering without OLM, using what's currently in master, ***REMOVED***rst start by cloning the repo.
+If you want to install metering without OLM, using what's currently in master, first start by cloning the repo.
 Next, decide which namespace you want to install Metering into, and set the `METERING_NAMESPACE` environment variable to the namespace you want to use.
 By default, if it's unset, it will use the `metering` namespace.

 ## Versioning

 By default, a manual install will deploy the latest build of master.
-If you want to use a speci***REMOVED***c version, checkout a git tag for the version you want to use before installing, or follow the instructions for [installing with a custom metering operator image](#install-with-a-custom-metering-operator-image).
+If you want to use a specific version, checkout a git tag for the version you want to use before installing, or follow the instructions for [installing with a custom metering operator image](#install-with-a-custom-metering-operator-image).

 ## Requirements

-Our installation scripts are written in bash, and utilize a few non-standard tools to interact with yaml and json ***REMOVED***les.
+Our installation scripts are written in bash, and utilize a few non-standard tools to interact with yaml and json files.
 Please ensure you have the following tools installed before running the install scripts:

 - bash